techandsoftware/teletext-service/README.md

 </script>
 ```

+You will need to supply your own page number entry method.

 The JSON structure needed is described below.

-## TeletextServiceViewer module
+## TeletextServiceViewer class

 `TeletextServiceViewer` is a web app wrapper around `TeletextService`.
 It handles page number entry, subpage nav, fastext button state changes and entry, reveal and mix, with control using the webapp UI or keyboard shortcuts.
 It's tightly-coupled to the HTML so it's not really an API but it does support some options.
 It's most likely you'll use the code as it is or fork it.
-The module also incorporates [teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster) so that pages can be viewed on a Chromecast in supporting browsers.
+The class also incorporates [teletext-caster](https://www.npmjs.com/package/@techandsoftware/teletext-caster) so that pages can be viewed on a Chromecast in supporting browsers.

 The Javascript code is invoked with: